 An article in Veld & Flora magazine described the plants' strong response to fire in the wild, and speculated that they bloom more frequently in cultivation because weeds are removed from around them.
 The article has been reproduced here.

 The first photo by Bob Rutemoeller shows some in bloom September 2004 on the Mendocino coast in northern California.
 Photos 2-4 are by Nhu Nguyen.
 Photo #2 is from a yard in Berkeley, CA and #3 from the UC Botanical Garden showing these plants blooming dramatically en masse.
 The plants from the UC Botanical Garden bloomed in an early year in mid July, 2008.
 Photo #4 is a closeup.
+The last photo from Mary Sue Ittner is a close-up of one flower.

 Many Amaryllis selections have been made, and the species has also been hybridized very heavily with related genera for more than a century.
 To learn more about the history of some of these hybrids, read this conversation between David Sneddon and Jim Lykos, two Australian members of the PBS list.
 An example of these is xAmarcrinum, a hybrid between Amaryllis and Crinum.
 See also xAmarygia.